 Experience: Steve has worked in the construction industry for over 35 years and he has a broad understanding of all aspects of business and corporate governance.
 He is also an executive director of the Wates Group, one of the largest privately owned construction, development and property services companies in the UK, where he sits on the Group Executive Committee and the Construction Group Board.
-He is also a Director of Construction Skills Certification Scheme Ltd. He also works closely with Government as a member of the Construction Leadership Council and was a member of the taskforce that developed the Construction playbook.
+He is also a Director of Construction Skills Certification Scheme Ltd. He also works closely with Government as a member of the taskforce that developed the Construction playbook.